Operation Atlantis: Starting a community – Atlantis I (1968–70)

 His first move was to form the Atlantis Development Company, under which he would purchase the land and equipment necessary for the construction of a new country.
 Operating out of the Sawyerkill Motel in Saugerties, New York, near one of his soap-making plants, Stiefel began assembling a team of enthusiastic young libertarians.
-In order to attract individuals from across the United States, he wrote The Story of Operation Atlantis under the pseudonym Werner K. Stevens, and published it via his own Atlantis Publishing Company.
+In order to attract individuals from across the United States, he wrote The Story of Operation Atlantis under the pseudonym Warren K. Stevens, and published it via his own Atlantis Publishing Company.
 The book was a call to action for entrepreneurial libertarians to seek an exit from established states and build a polity based on liberty.

-In March, 1969, Stiefel traveled to the Caribbean in search of a base for Operation Atlantis.
+In March 1969, Stiefel traveled to the Caribbean in search of a base for Operation Atlantis.
 In his monthly bulletin, The Atlantis News, Stiefel announced a promising location known as the Prickly Pear Cays in the Leeward Islands.
 These seamounts were owned by the Anguillan government, which declined to sell them to Atlantis.

 As the community at the motel steadily grew, Stiefel continued his search.
 By the spring of 1970, the Atlanteans settled on the Silver Shoals Cays, claimed by both Haiti and the Bahamas, as a suitable location for a shoal landfill and a habitable sea platform.
 By May of that year, Stiefel visited the region to take aerial photos and plan the settlement.